'Amor animi arbitrio sumitur, non ponitur'- 'We choose to love, we do not choose to cease loving'.—Syrus

 Anon, the phantasmagoria of the past was relived and dreaded.

-I had at times dismissed the unique comparison, with the Lady Andrade and the Lady Godoy.
+I had at times dismissed the unique comparison, with the Lady Andrade and Margarida Godoy.

-But her similar pattern of imitation began to disturb me with inquietude.
+But her similar pattern of imitation began to disturb me with inquietude, until she had discovered the mirror of Margarida Godoy, and had seen her image.

-One day during the night, she entered into the parlour wearing a matching dress that was identical to the dress that the Lady Godoy wore on the day of her suicide.
+One day during the night, she entered into the parlour wearing a matching dress that was identical to the dress that Margarida Godoy wore on the day of her suicide.
+She stood before the mirror of Margarida Godoy.

 At first, I thought it was merely an eerie coincidence, as she displayed her fashionable dress, in the Empire silhouette style.